 - In addition to applications from Ph.D. students in marketing, applications are encouraged from students in computer science, economics, management science, psychology, sociology, statistics, advertising and communications, strategy, management and organization, information systems, and other relevant disciplines whose developments help advance our understanding of direct/interactive marketing.

 - The competition is open to doctoral students worldwide.
 Participation in other grant or award programs does not preclude being considered for this award.

 Proposals will be judged on importance and potential contribution of the subject to business and academia; quality of conceptual development; feasibility and appropriateness of methodology; and creativity.
-Research design aspects will play a particularly important role in the evaluation process.
-Judges will include marketing academics.
-Winner(s) will be announced by September 30, 2017.
+The judging team will comprise prominent interactive marketing academicians.
+Winner(s) will be announced by October 31, 2018.